Based cluster algebras of infinite rank: Introduction

-Cluster algebras associated with double Bott-Samelson cells were investigated in the previous work \cite{qin2023analogs}, whose seeds are denoted by $\rsd$.
+We then apply this general construction to the cluster algebras arising from double Bott--Samelson cells studied in \cite{qin2023analogs}; see Section \ref{sec:Reviews-on-cluster-words} for a review of their definitions and properties.
+Their seeds are denoted by $\rsd=\rsd(\ubi)$ and are associated with finite signed words $\ubi$.
 They are of finite rank and satisfy $\bClAlg(\rsd)=\bUpClAlg(\rsd)$.
-Moreover, they possess the common triangular bases, denoted $\can(\rsd)$.
+Moreover, they possess the common triangular bases, denoted $\can(\rsd)$, in the sense of \cite{qin2017triangular}.
 They also have distinguished elements called the fundamental variables.
+Note that the based cluster algebra $(\bClAlg(\rsd),\can(\rsd))$ is categorified by a monoidal category $\cC(\ubi)$ when the corresponding Lie algebra is simply-laced (see \cite[Theorem 8.19]{qin2023analogs}), which is invariant under braid moves and shuffles on the signed word $\ubi$.